nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all members : `list`

-Shows a list of all members registered in hall Pointer.
+Shows a list of all members registered in Hall Pointer.

 **Format:** `list`